 Introduction of a content management system generally entails replacing familiar structures and processes, and introducing and implementing changes.
 We are familiar with this situation, including from the perspective of the affected users, and will guide all participants through the project, from kick-off to go-live.

 In addition to this leadership role, we also assume technical responsibility.
-As a SCHEMA silver partner, we will coordinate the IT prerequisites with you, determine which SCHEMA licenses are needed and conduct the system installation, on-premise or in a cloud version, all with first level support from Dokuwerk experts.
-You can purchase ST4 licenses from Dokuwerk or SCHEMA.
+As a Gold Partner of Quanos Content Solutions, we will coordinate the IT prerequisites with you, determine which SCHEMA licenses are needed and conduct the system installation, on-premise or in a cloud version, all with first level support from Dokuwerk experts.
+You can purchase ST4 licenses from Dokuwerk or directly from Quanos Content Solutions.

 Data migration and translation migration